krysalead/um.backend/readme.md

-# Rest-Server
+# Swim-Server

-This repository is the root of the rest server, it provide a squeleton of a Rest server in Node using Swagger, Hapi, Mongoose, Typescript, JWT, MongoDB, inversifyJS.
+Swim server is a rest server made easy and clean, it provide a squeleton of a REST server in Node using Swagger, Hapi, Mongoose, Typescript, JWT, MongoDB, inversifyJS.
+It is highly customizable and flexible.
 Fork it and make your change following the below instruction and rebase when there is a new version so you will get the update.
+You can change it as you want and if you wish share what you did with others.

 ## Prerequisit